On the symplectic cohomology of log Calabi-Yau surfaces: Coefficients in a positive cone and degeneration to the vertex

+\begin{remark} In this paper, we will only use broken line diagrams associated genus zero curves appearing in the operations involved in symplectic cohomology, but one could ask if such a diagram could be associated to a more general class of curves.
+Indeed, the broken line diagram, as we have defined it, is a topological approximation to the tropicalization of the curve, which should exist more generally.
+In the case of a truly arbitrary curve, say without a bound on its energy, one would have to worry about the possibility that the diagram could have infinitely many edges.
+Also, as we have said, in the case of higher genus curves one would need to worry about whether the various segments associated to the tubes can really be made to meet inside $U^{\trop}$.
+We will set aside these questions for now since they are not necessary for this paper. \end{remark}

-The prescription gives us a diagrammatic way to represent curves contained in the cylindrical end of $U$, and it is possible to read off the homology class of such a curve from this diagram.
-However, the only data about homology classes of curves contained in the interior of $U$ encoded by the diagram are the intersection numbers with the components of the divisor.
+The prescription described above gives us a diagrammatic way to represent curves contained in the cylindrical end $\Sigma \times \R$ of $U$, and it is possible to read off the homology class of such a curve from this diagram.

+\begin{proposition} The homology class associated to a broken line diagram may be obtained as a sum of local contributions computed as follows.
+At each point where the broken line diagram crosses a ray corresponding to $v_{\Reeb}(s_{i})$, take the tangent vector $\rho$ to the diagram and project it into the rank-one lattice $TU^{\trop}(\Z)/v_{\Reeb}(s_{i})$.
+If $m \geq 1$ denotes the divisibility of the image of $\rho$ in this lattice, then the local contribution is $m D_{i}$.
+In the case where the intersection of the diagram with the ray corresponding to $v_{\Reeb}(s_{i})$ is singular, then we compute the same quantity slightly to either side of the ray (and the result is independent of this choice). \end{proposition}